 Practical information

-This course is for Master’s students from TU/e, WUR, UU and UMC Utrecht (EWUU alliance).
-To follow this course you have to choose one package.
+This course was for Master’s students from TU/e, WUR, UU and UMC Utrecht (EWUU alliance).
+To follow this course students had to choose one package.

 Package 1: Full-time van 6-weeks (8 EC)